Understanding Holding Patterns: A Pilot’s Guide

 Airspace Classes Around the World

 So, what exactly is airspace?
 Airspace is simply the space in the atmosphere controlled by a country above its land and its territorial waters.
 It comes with rules and regulations that vary with types of airspace and the country that controls it.
 Imagine flying around the world accompanied by Buzz Aldrin and a stellar crew on an educational mission to teach young people about aviation – including airspace!
 That’s what we did!
 Here, I’ll share experiences from our world flight and discuss issues that can arise regarding airspace.
 Imagine you’re flying a Citation jet with (L-R) Edwin Sahakian, John Friedman, Buzz-Aldrin and me as we fly through all types of airspace!
-Quick Navigation to Key Topics: Part 1: Security Clearances: … Read more
+Part 1: Security Clearances: You Have to Get Permission … Read more

 Captain Judy’s Corner: One Flight Student’s Recipe for Success in Dealing with an FAA Medical Deferral